 Others believe that having a positive mindset is responsible for as much as 90 per cent of our feelings of well-being.
 These might include a fulfilling career where helping others is paramount, voluntary work to improve the community, or participation in a religion that promotes communal activities such as regular group worship.

 The science of happiness continues to be, perhaps, the most valuable area of studies, concentrating as it does on the question of how to find or increase happiness levels.

 Give to get: volunteering leads to happiness

 People who are happy tend to live longer and have fewer health problems.
 Indeed, happier people are less likely to have high blood pressure and heart issues.
 One thing remains clear – we still have a lot to learn about this area of study and the myriad benefits of a life well-lived.
-Hopefully the International Day of Happiness can raise even more awareness of this and help us all to be happy in 2019. ●
+Hopefully the International Day of Happiness can raise even more awareness of this and help us all to be happy in 2021 and beyond. ●

 Main image: Colorbox.com